Yvan Muller: SEAT (2006–2009)

-On 12 November 2005 it was officially announced that he would be switching to the 2006 World Touring Car Championship (WTCC), driving for SEAT Sport.
-A pair of 2nd places in the opening meeting in Monza showed that he was a likely frontrunner, his first win then coming in round 5 at Brands Hatch.
-He was classified 4th at the end of the season with 62pts.
+On 12 November 2005 it was officially announced that Muller would be switching to the 2006 World Touring Car Championship (WTCC), driving for SEAT Sport.
+A pair of second places in the opening meeting in Monza showed that he was a likely frontrunner, his first win then coming in round 5 at Brands Hatch.
+He was classified fourth at the end of the season with 62pts.

-He finished 2nd in the 2007 WTCC with 81pts, and he lost the title to Guernsey driver Andy Priaulx (BMW 320si) during the last race in Macau where his SEAT León TDI suffered a fuel pump failure when he was leading the first race with one lap to go, which put him out of race 2 at Macau.
+Muller finished second in the 2007 WTCC with 81 points, and he lost the title to Guernsey driver Andy Priaulx (BMW 320si) during the last race in Macau where his SEAT León TDI suffered a fuel pump failure when he was leading the first race with one lap to go, which put him out of race 2 at Macau.

-He opened 2008 with a victory at Curitiba, Brazil.
-Yvan Muller was battling for the championship, primarily with teammate Gabriele Tarquini during the season, and finally won the championship at the final round in Macau.
+Muller opened 2008 with a victory at Curitiba, Brazil.
+Muller was battling for the championship, primarily with teammate Gabriele Tarquini during the season, and finally won the championship at the final round in Macau.

-In 2009, Yvan was beaten to the title by teammate Tarquini, taking four victories.
+In 2009, Muller was beaten to the title by teammate Tarquini, taking four victories.

 Chevrolet (2010–2012)

 Muller driving the Chevrolet Cruze in 2010.

-He moved to rival team Chevrolet in 2010.
+Muller moved to rival team Chevrolet in 2010.
 He scored pole position and won his first race for the team in Brazil.
 He took further wins in Italy and the United Kingdom to become the 2010 World Touring Car Champion and the first driver to win the title for two teams.

 Muller stayed with the team in 2011.
-At the end of the year he was champion once again after a close battle with teammate Rob Huff, matching Andy Priaulx's record of three WTCC titles.
+At the end of the year, he was champion once again after a close battle with teammate Rob Huff, matching Andy Priaulx's record of three WTCC titles.
 Muller stayed with Chevrolet in 2012.